A busy morning in Jerusalem's Damascus Gate.

 Bible Lands Study-Tour (For College Credit)

-This course offers a 14 day study-abroad experience in Israel and Palestine, regions integral to the historic development of biblical literature and home to three diverse text-oriented communities, namely, Judaism, Christianity, and Islam.
+This course offers a 14 day study-abroad experience in Israel and Palestine, regions integral to the historic development of biblical literature and home to three text-oriented communities of faith, namely, Judaism, Christianity, and Islam.
 Observation, engagement, and contemplation within these contexts--whether focusing on archaeological reconstructions of the past or theological interpretations of identity and action in the present--allow learners to explore Christian ministry in an increasingly complex world.

 Pre-Travel Videos (These videos were originally recorded for another class--so pardon some of the comments directed toward that end.)
 The larger discussion, however, is directly relevant to the objectives of this experience.
 See syllabus for further comments about using these videos.